unnecessary-abstraction/mirrorshades/README.md

 ## Usage

-Most options for mirrorshades are set via a YAML configuration file commandline invocation is very straightforward:
+All significant options for mirrorshades are set via a YAML configuration file so command line invocation is very straightforward:

 ```
 usage: mirrorshades [-h] [--version] [config_path]